-In one of the places where I used to work, children from various backgrounds often had trouble communicating with me.
-They spoke little or no English and sometimes, little or no Hindi.
-Many came from backgrounds where they spoke just one language.
-Problems occurred when that one language was not one I understood.
+In one of the places where I used to teach dance, children from various backgrounds often had trouble communicating with me.
+They spoke little or no English and sometimes, little or no Hindi, Tamil or Marathi.
+Problems occurred when they spoke just one language if that one was not one I understood.

 I smiled and granted permission.
-That was the first time she spoke, so I merely said, “Yes.”
+That was the first time she had spoken, so I merely said, “Yes.”

 The next class, once again, “Miss, mumblemumblemum water?”